 - Electronics: headphones and extension cords

-Practice life skills
+Practice life skills before they go off to college

 Your children will have to take care of themselves.
 If they do not know how to cook, show them how to make easy meals.
 Cooking will keep them from spending a lot of money at restaurants.
 Teach them where to shop for healthy and affordable food.